moccalotto/kaos/_rulebook/main.md

 #### The 1-rule
 A roll of 1 on the d100 is always a success.
-If you roll a 1 in an opposed test, you automatically win it.
+If you roll a 1 in an opposed test, you automatically win it right away.
 If one of the rolls in a Hard Test is a 1, it is automatically a success.

+#### The 100-rule
+A roll of 100 on the d100 is always a failure.
+If you roll a 100 in an opposed test, you automatically fail it right away.
+If one of the rolls in a Hard Test is a 100, it is automatically a failure.

 #### The 95-rule
-No matter how high your skill score is or which circumstantial advantagas you have, any roll of 96-100 is always a failure.
+No matter how high your skill score is or which circumstantial advantagas you may have, your target number can never be higher than 95.

 ## Combat